 A Pvt.
 Ltd. Company (PLC) can only commence its operations after getting a Certificate of Incorporation from the Registrar of Companies (RoC).
 A Private Ltd. Company has legal protection and is indebted to its shareholders.
-A minimum of two directors are must for a Pvt.
+A minimum of two directors is a must for a Pvt.
 Ltd. Firm.
 Within a Private company, an individual is often appointed as both director and shareholder.
 A PLC generally gets its incorporation certificate within 15 days of application.

 In this text, we’ll understand the method of Company Registration as a Private Limited Company.
 It is a process through which all the businesses are registered from the MCA portal (Ministry of Corporate Affairs).
 The method is easily administered online.
 Registering a firm comes with many different benefits.
 The process is overall simple but requires several steps to be completed and thus requires expert supervision.

 - A Pvt.
 Ltd. firm can have no. Of directors ranging between 2 to 50.

 - It is considered a separate legal entity.

 - Directors have limited liabilities and cannot be held responsible for the affairs of the company on a personal level.